How OSHA Uses NFPA 70E

 Company-wide, all-encompassing written guidelines are the foundation of an electrical safety program.
 NFPA 70E, Section 110.1 requires a written document that directs activity appropriate for the risk associated with electrical hazards.

 In the latest edition of NFPA 70E (2018), an electrical safety program is defined as “a documented system consisting of electrical safety principles, policies, procedures, and processes that directs activities appropriate for the risk associated with electrical hazards.”

 This presents another area where employers should defer to NFPA 70E to become compliant with OSHA—developing an electrical safety program.
 Looking for advice on this?
 You’re in luck, as we are putting the finishing touches on our guide to developing an electrical safety program.
 Sign up for our email list to be one of the first to receive it.

 Enespro PPE: Your Source for Unexpectedly Comfortable PPE

 At Enespro PPE, we designed a complete line of USA made Arc Flash PPE in 8, 12, 20, 40, 55 and 65 CAL for all four categories.
 We also offer Class 00, 0 and 2 rubber voltage rated glove & leather protector kits.
 We travelled the country to gain a deeper understanding of the needs of workers in the electrical industry with the goal of transforming the industry with greater comfort, functionality and safety for a wide range of work requirements.
-Learn more about our complete range of innovative electrical safety products and subscribe to our newsletter for all of the latest Arc Flash safety news.
+Learn more about our complete range of innovative electrical safety products.

 <<Back to Electrical Safety Stories Blog